 Tell Me More's "Social Me" series looks at how young people interact online — with a focus on online identities, privacy issues and breakthroughs in Internet-based learning.

-Throughout the series, Rey Junco shares his research as a faculty associate at the Harvard Berkman Center for Internet and Society.
+Throughout the series, Rey Junco shares his research as a faculty associate at the Berkman Center for Internet and Society.
 He tells NPR's Michel Martin that there's more to online identities than the constant cycle of headlines about cyberbullying, "slut-shaming" and "catfishing."

 Junco says that one big buzzword that's thrown around these days is "disinhibition."
 That means once you are behind a computer screen, you might feel more free to say or do things you'd normally feel inhibited about doing.
 He says it has to do with perception of anonymity.